-We also share some tasty broccoli recipes that are healthy.
-Broccoli provides lots of health benefits and even has anti-cancer properties.
-We hope you enjoy these great broccoli recipes - Parmesan Roasted Broccoli and Broccoli Casserole that will help to fight oxidative stress that causes AMD.
+We also share some helpful broccoli news.
+Broccoli provides lots of health benefits and even has anti-cancer properties and can fight oxidative stress that causes AMD.

 If you have any questions about this or past issues, please don’t hesitate to contact us at Cu*************@Ma********.com.

 Vice-President, MedOp Health

 In This Issue

 - How to Navigate Outside your Home with AMD

 - NUTRITION: How Broccoli Can Fight Against AMD

 How to Navigate Outside your Home with AMD